skeoop/skeoop.github.io/git/Intro-git.md

 * [Notepad++](https://notepad-plus-plus.org) for Windows only.
 A great replacement for the crummy "Notepad" in Windows.
 * [Vim](https://vim.sourceforge.io) the standard Linux editor, also part of Apple OSX.
 Vim is a keystroke-efficient editor that runs in a terminal window.
 The GUI version is easier to learn.

-### Using .gitignore to "Ignore" Unwanted Files (Optional)
+### Using .gitignore to "Ignore" Unwanted Files

 Every time you type `git status` it will display all the untracked files, including files you **don't** want to commit to git.
-You can tell git that it should not commit certain files by creating a file named `.gitignore` in your project top-level directory.  `git status` won't show these files and you won't accidentally commit them.
+You can tell git that it should never commit certain files by creating a file named `.gitignore` in your project top-level directory.  `git status` won't show these files and you won't accidentally commit them.

 The `.gitignore` file is optional, but very useful.
 You only need to write it once, then copy it from one project to another.